stepchowfun/typical/README.md

   - The first field recognized by the receiver is used.
   - At least one required or `asymmetric` field must be present.

-For a simple enumerated type (such as `weekday` above), the encoding of a field with an index less than 32 takes up a single byte.
+For a simple enumerated type (such as `Weekday` above), the encoding of a field with an index less than 32 takes up a single byte.

 ## Usage